AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   use of flag in update to :ref:`scenarioDragDeorbit`.
 - Created a :ref:`prescribedMotionStateEffector` dynamics module for appending rigid bodies with prescribed motion to the spacecraft hub.
+- Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------